top of page

 Military Architecture

 They include portions in which some military constructs were put up to protect Angra do Heroísmo from pirates, foreign invades, and threats by the sea, mainly in the central region of the city.
 Integrated into that fine structure is the Fortaleza de São João Batista, located close to the port.
-This fortress was built within the last decades of the 16th century, and it served as a significant fortress, protecting the town and harbor.
-Muscular and imposing walls and bastions that make up the fortress still bear witness to the military importance of the town at the time of its exploration.
-Close to the fort is the Castelo de Angra, a medieval hilltop castle.
-Visitors can explore the remains of the structure, which mostly do not exist anymore, and obtain a commanding view of the central zone below.
+This fortress was built within the last few decades of the 16th century and served as a significant stronghold, protecting the town and harbor.

 The Cultural Vibrancy of Angra do Heroísmo